-Native oysters are highly prized but across their range they are becoming more and more rare.
-The stocks of native oyster in Falmouth and the Helford estuary are healthy and in Falmouth the Truro River Oyster fishery (whch produces Fal Oysters) is uniquely managed through a bylaw that has effectively frozen the fishery in time by banning the use of motors so that oyster are still collected using traditional sailing and rowing vessels.
+Native or flat oysters are highly prized but across their range they are becoming more and more rare.
+The stocks of native oyster in Falmouth and the Helford estuary are healthy and in Falmouth the Truro River Oyster fishery (which produces Fal Oysters) is uniquely managed through a bylaw that has effectively frozen the fishery in time by banning the use of motors so that oysters are still collected using traditional sailing and rowing vessels.
 This makes Fal Oysters highly sustainable as well as a world famous delicacy.

 Truro river and Fal Estuary